 Our journey today takes us by coach to Cordoba, a beautiful city with a relaxed atmosphere.
-We spend two nights at the Hotel Hesperia Cordoba.
-This afternoon you are free to begin exploring Cordoba at leisure.
-This evening we dine together in the Taberna La Viuda.
+On the way, we pay an informative visit to an olive oil mill in Montilla, where we see how this traditional foodstuff is made by impressively engineered machinery.
+This afternoon you are free to explore at leisure.
+We dine together at a local Taberna this evening.

 This morning we embark on a sightseeing tour of Cordoba, which in the 10th century was the largest city in Western Europe and is now a UNESCO World Heritage site.
 The labyrinth of narrow, winding alleys and pretty squares make Cordoba a delightful city to explore on foot.
-Crossing the Roman Bridge and passing the 14th century Calahorra Tower, we continue to the famous Mezquita (mosque).
-We then tour the Jewish Quarter with its narrow white washed streets and finish at the traditional Restaurant Almudaina for a typical Andalucían lunch.
+After crossing the Roman Bridge and passing the 14th-century Calahorra Tower, we continue to the famous Mezquita (mosque).
+We then tour the Jewish Quarter, with its narrow whitewashed streets.

 This morning we join the high-speed AVE service direct to Barcelona.
 We travel in Standard Plus class for this journey.
 Upon arrival you are free to explore this exciting city at your own pace.
 Barcelona has long been Spain's economic heart, and this wealth is reflect in the grand, opulent buildings which encircle the various public squares dotted throughout the city.
-We stay at the NH Hesperia Presidente, our base for two nights.
+We stay at the 4-Star Hotel Catalonia La Pedrera, our base for two nights.

 Take your time after settling into your hotel to explore a little of this superb continental city.
 You may wish to sample food in a local restaurant or cafés, which serve varieties of Spanish tapas along with food unique to Catalonia and this part of Spain.
 As the day winds down, perhaps take a stroll along the beach and the waterfront, and enjoy the sight of the blue waters of the Balearic Sea as the sun melts in the waves.